welpo/osc.garden/content/blog/zola-date-git-hook/index.md

 social_media_card = "img/social_cards/blog_zola_date_git_hook.jpg"
 +++

-In order to keep the "Last updated" field of posts always accurate, I automated its modification with a custom Git pre-commit hook.<!-- more -->
+In order to keep the "Last updated" field of posts always accurate, I automated its modification with a custom Git pre-commit hook.

 A Git pre-commit hook is a script that runs automatically before each commit.
 It can perform custom actions, such as validating code, running tests, or, in this case, updating post dates.